opendatacube/datacube-zarr/docs/zarr_prepare_scripts.md

 General steps for editing an existing prepare script to work with a  zarr dataset:
 1. Change where the file format is set from `"GeoTiff"` to `"zarr"`.
 2. Update the extraction/setting of image properties: `crs`, `transform`, `shape`, `nodata`.
 These properties should be read from zarr files using `ZarrIO` instead of from geotiffs (using e.g. `rasterio`).
 3. Change how measurement paths are set.
 A measurement referencing a zarr dataset must also include the `"layer"` property which references the zarr array name.
-In the typical case of a single-banded geotiff converted with `zarrify` the zarr array will be named `"band1"`.
+In the typical case of a single-banded geotiff converted with `zarrify` the zarr array will be named `"band1"` (this is the convention used by `zarrify`).
 E.g. for the LS8 EO3 example below, the metadata will change from:

         measurements:
             blue: